Lung Cancer: Types, Symptoms, Causes, Treatments

 Lung cancer, also known as carcinoma of the lung or pulmonary carcinoma, is a malignant lung tumor characterized by uncontrolled cell growth in tissues of the lung.
 Lung cancer is one of the most common cancers in the world.
 It is a leading cause of cancer death in men and women in the United States.

 Lung Cancer is caused by the abnormal growth of cells in a person's lungs, resulting in a malignant tumor.
 Malignant tumors of this type can, 'Metastasize,' or spread throughout the person's body through their bloodstream or lymphatic system.
-Lung cancer is very life-threatening because it has a tendency to metastasize early in its course, and is one of the most difficult forms of cancer to treat.
-Lung cancer has the ability to spread to any organ in the body, although some organs are more commonly affected; such as the liver, brain, and adrenal glands.
+Lung cancer is life-threatening because it has a tendency to metastasize early in its course, and is one of the most difficult forms of cancer to treat.
+Lung cancer can spread to any organ in the body, although some organs are more commonly affected; such as the liver, brain, and adrenal glands.
 Lung cancer commonly affects the person's bones as well.

 Other forms of cancer can metastasize to the lungs from other parts of the body.
 Tumors comprised of the same form of cells as the original tumor from another form of cancer such as Prostate Cancer can spread through the bloodstream to the lungs.
 Should this occur, it is metastatic Prostate Cancer in the lung, not Lung Cancer.